At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your relevant experience in employment law and paralegal work.
-Emphasise your skills in drafting legal documents, conducting research, and any specific HR practices you've been involved with.
+Tailor Your CV: Make sure your CV highlights your relevant experience in employment law.
+Focus on your paralegal roles, especially any in-house experience, and emphasise your skills in drafting legal documents and conducting legal research.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for employment law and your desire to transition into an in-house role.
-Mention how your previous experiences align with the responsibilities outlined in the job description.
+Mention specific experiences that demonstrate your attention to detail and ability to provide practical legal advice.

 How to prepare for a job interview at Avocet Legal Careers